The developmental, academic, and lifelong success of the nation's seven million children and youth with

 exceptionalities relies on innovative research and development.
 Educators and parents alike depend on the availability of

 evidence-based strategies to support early intervention and special educational needs of children with exceptionalities.

-Since its inception in 2004, the National Center for Special Education Research (NCSER) within the U.S. Department of Education - Institute for Education Sciences has supported over 260 research projects in 37 states totaling over $440 million, thereby providing the special education community with a better understanding of how children with exceptionalities learn, the effectiveness of strategies and interventions, and how to assess their knowledge and skills.
+Since its inception in 2004, the National Center for Special Education Research (NCSER) within the U.S. Department of Education - Institute for Education Sciences has supported over $749 million in research projects, thereby providing the special education community with a better understanding of how children with exceptionalities learn, the effectiveness of strategies and interventions, and how to assess their knowledge and skills.

 CEC advocates for increasing the federal investment in special education research and development so that professionals who work on behalf of children and youth with exceptionalities have the tools needed to be successful.